 Despite their convenience, couch beds are not usually known for their comfort.
 They are usually made using innerspring mattresses that easily fold up, and in order to do that, the mattress must be a little thin.
 Thin mattresses don’t offer much in the way of support, so if a regular innerspring mattress fits into your lifestyle and budget, go for that instead.

 Now that you know all the different mattress types, you’re ready to buy, right?
 Well, not quite.
 Think of mattress shopping as a kind of self-awareness exercise— you have to know yourself in order to find the right bed.

-Mattress shopping would be easier if we had no health concerns, always slept alone, and money wasn’t an object.
+Mattress shopping would be easier if we had all had the same body type, had no health concerns, always slept alone, and money wasn’t an object.
 But the truth is, at least one of those things affects all of us at some point, and so you’ll need to consider a few things before you buy a bed.

 If you’re an athlete or you just exercise a lot, your mattress can make or break your recovery.
 You’ll want a mattress that releases tension at your pressure points instead of making it build up.
 That means a mattress with a supportive core is crucial.

 Memory foam beds are a good choice for athletes because they cradle pressure points nicely and a lot of them are infused with gel or graphite— sleeping hot is the last thing you’ll want when your muscles are trying to recover.
 Athletes may also find relief on a hybrid, since these offer lots of support, cushioning, and airflow.

 Quick Summary: Athletes may also find relief on a hybrid, since these offer lots of support, cushioning, and airflow.